krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/page-fault-1.png "page")

 Every process running on Linux contains its own virtual memory.
 If a process needs more memory, it invokes functions like ```malloc``` or ```mmap```.
-The returned memory is guaranteed by the OS to be readable/writable by the current process.
+The OS guarantees the returned memory to be readable/writable by the current process.
 But this does not mean that any block of physical RAM has been reserved for the process.

-The OS is smart enough to decide whether that fault should be converted into a SEGFAULT or should trigger the kernel to map RAM to the virtual memory of the process, because it was previously promised to the process.
+The OS is smart enough to decide whether that fault should be converted into a SEGFAULT or should trigger the kernel to map RAM to the process’s virtual memory because it was previously promised to the process.

 Java is a process from an OS perspective, nothing less, nothing more.
 Knowing that we can trace
 ```page fault``` events to detect why our application consumes more RAM.
 It may be a native memory